 I've tried to write portable software.
 I use the Linux and Cygwin64 versions daily.
 I build the Windows versions periodically, but since I use Cygwin64, I don't exercise the Windows versions; in particular, I haven't explored my software's behavior in the Windows IL32P64 data model at all.

 On Windows, I build static libraries and link them to console applications.
 The libraries are small. so there's no advantage to my figuring out DLLs yet.

 The software distributions generally include the following Makefiles.
 The most

 up-to-date Makefile is always

 Makefile.linux, so start with it as

 a model for new Makefiles:

 Makefile.solaris- for building under Solaris using cc or gcc.
-Support for cc may not work (or be missing from newer Makefiles) since I no longer have access to the earlier Sun machines.
+Support for cc may not work (or be missing from newer Makefiles) since I no longer have access to the earlier (or any) Sun machines.

 Makefile.tcc- for building under Linux using the blindingly fast Tiny C Compiler (TCC).
 Way back when, I submitted a bug report regarding the layout of fields within unions or structures that affected my CORBA code.
 The bug was supposedly fixed, but it appeared to still be present in later versions of the compiler.
 Regardless, TCC is amazing!